 Fossils: Bivalves, snails, petrified wood (many types) and various other corals, insects and plant fossils abound and are often incorporated into the ranch infrastructure.
 The nearby area is considered the hottest paleontological spot on the planet.

 Astronomy: The area is widely considered to be under the darkest skies in the lower 49.
 The Milky Way and Persieds are common sights without the unsightly annoyance of any neighbor’s lights.

 The climate is varied and interesting.
 All four seasons are here and occasionally all in one day.
 Winter snows melt quickly though temperatures can dip into the sub-zeros.
 The 5,900 ft./1800 m. elevation keeps the summer temps reasonable and always gives a chilly summer evening to cool things off.
 If you want climatic extremes, you can, within an hour or so, be at Lake Powell and its 100+ F/38+ C heat or on the Aquarius Plateau at 65 degrees F/18 C in midday June.

-Seclusion, security, water, and views all within a short walk or drive to spectacular destinations, make this worth the stop.
+Seclusion, security, water, and views all within minutes to spectacular destinations, makes this worth the stop.

 - On arrival: Meet and greet

 Great rides for both road & mt. bikes

 Great hikes in all directions from the ranch & in the Parks